sdlocklar/CSC642Team8Webpage/index.md

 <img src="assets/dash.png" width="400">
 <img src="assets/Dashproto.png" width="400">
 We have implemented to enhance our app's user experience, and these improvements are visible in our Dashboard wireframe and prototype.
 Initially, we started with a basic wireframe that outlined the key elements and functionality of the Dashboard.
 Through user feedback and testing, we identified areas for improvement and made subsequent iterations.
 Based on user testing and further feedback, we proceeded to subsequent iterations.
-In the second iteration, we focused on enhancing the visual design and aesthetics of the Dashboard,
+In the second iteration, we focused on enhancing the visual design and aesthetics of the Dashboard.

+### Final Prototype
+To see the final prototype, please click this [link](https://www.figma.com/proto/8sfH7PEiBbzyILFKZRHFqd/Helping-Hands-Prototype?type=design&node-id=179-3647&scaling=scale-down&page-id=0%3A1&starting-point-node-id=179%3A3647)

-## Future Design Potential and What we Learned (Task 2 P4)
+## Future Design Potential and What we Learned
 ---------------------------------------------------------------------------------------
 As designers, you should always be ready to rethink designs and get user feedback.
 We are designing things that are used by many different people.
 They might have conditions that stop them from using your product.
 This is why getting user feedback and rebuilding your design is important because you can always improve in your development process.
 Some things you shouldn’t do is not adapting to changes around your product and rejecting feedback that is given.
 If you think you are finished developing your product and decide to stop building on it, eventually it will be outdated.
 Solving feedback problems would allow users to feel engaged in your product which leads to more users and more design implementations.
 Some things we noticed in our product is that the SF Mutual Aid app could be further improved to allow users to be able to access pages more readily and quickly.
 An example is having a sidebar as a navigation aid instead of having buttons in the bottom of a screen to navigate to different pages.
 Small changes like these would’ve allowed users to be able to access pages quickly and less confusing.

 ## Introducing Our Team!
-(Task 1 P5)
 ---------------------------------------------------------------------------------------
 Farhan Haider
 <p align="left">